 Extensions should not significantly adversely affect the immediate outlook from neighbours' windows.
 For example, extensions should be designed to avoid having an outlook from a main window, which is part of a large wall of a residential extension.

-Policy FNP13 - Building Extensions Within and Outside the Built Up Area Boundary a) The scale, height and form fit unobtrusively with the existing building and the character of the street scene;
+Policy FNP13 - Building Extensions Within and Outside the Built Up Area Boundary

 Building extension will be permitted where it meets the following criteria: